-The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included in the 2019 evaluation for that finished project.
+The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included in the 2020 evaluation for that finished project.
 Activities associated with supplemental planting of native aquatic vegetation in that section of the Old Channel were covered under the native aquatic restoration project.
 As presented in previous years, there is no project footprint map for the Decaying Vegetation Removal project as it was conducted throughout the main portion of Landa Lake and the New Channel on an as needed basis when floating mats of aquatic vegetation had built up.
-As such, no quantified area of impact was designated in 2019 for this activity.
+As such, no quantified area of impact was designated in 2020 for this activity.
 Temporary disturbance resulting from occasional foot traffic within Fountain Darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.
-The Aeration project in Landa Lake was discontinued in 2018 and thus no calculations were included in the 2019 evaluation.
+The Aeration project in Landa Lake was discontinued in 2018 and thus no calculations were included in the 2020 evaluation.

-The Gill parasite project was reduced to one-time water sampling at designated cross sections in 2019 via kayak and thus no impacts were noted for this activity.
-The Riffle beetle restoration project involved only on shore activities in 2019 (Figure 2).
+The Gill parasite project was reduced to one-time water sampling at designated cross sections in 2020 via kayak and thus no impacts were noted for this activity.
+The Riffle beetle restoration project involved only on shore activities in 2020 (Figure 2).
 The project footprint occurred on the bank adjacent to Spring Run 3 where restoration consisted of planting native vegetation as a buffer between the park sidewalk and the spring run edge.
-The Non-native animal species removal project had a change of contractors in 2019 to Atlas Environmental.
+The Non-native animal species removal project had a change of contractors in 2019 to Atlas Environmental who continued these duties in 2020.
 There is no project footprint map per their methodologies as it is now conducted throughout Landa Lake and the Comal River without permanent or temporary installation of equipment.
 Most all work was conducted via snorkel or SCUBA in areas of high fish density with non-native fish being speared.
-Riparian restoration was continued along the Old Channel of the Comal River and initiated around Landa Lake in 2019 and involved a project footprint of 9,278 m2.
+Riparian restoration was initiated in the upper Spring Run and continued around Landa Lake in 2020 and involved a project footprint of 7,947 m2.
 The riparian treatment areas are depicted on Figure 3 and quantified in Table 2.
 Similar to the more established HCP riparian restoration project in the San Marcos system, all activities were conducted on the banks and water's edge and did not overlap with any occupied habitat for the covered species.